connectomicslab/connectomemapper3/docs/installation.rst

 *   Create a miniconda3 environment where all python dependencies will be installed::

         $ conda env create -f /path/to/downloaded/conda/environment[_macosx].yml

+    .. note:: This can take a little bit of time depending on your connection speed and your machine.
+              You should also expect that it would take a space of around 2.8GB on your machine.

 *   Activate the conda environment::